What's in the West-wide Energy Corridor Programmatic EIS

 Proposed Action

-As directed by Congress in Section 368 of EPAct, the participating Agencies have examined the long-term needs of increased energy infrastructure in the West and propose to designate energy corridors on federal land for oil, gas, and hydrogen pipelines and electricity transmission and distribution facilities in 11 contiguous western states.
-In addition, each Agency proposes to amend its respective land use management plans or similar land use plans, as appropriate, to include the designated energy corridors on land it administers.
+As directed by Congress in Section 368 of EPAct, the participating Agencies examined the long-term needs of increased energy infrastructure in the West and proposed to designate energy corridors on federal land for oil, gas, and hydrogen pipelines and electricity transmission and distribution facilities in eleven contiguous Western States.
+In addition, each Agency proposed amendments to its respective land use management plans or similar land use plans, as appropriate, to include the designated energy corridors on land it administers.

 No Action Alternative

-Under the No Action alternative, no new energy corridors would be designated through this coordinated approach.
-The No Action alternative will identify the environmental impacts associated with each of the Agencies continuing to designate energy corridors through use of their present practices.
-These practices would include the application of local planning criteria by each regional land management office.
+Under the No Action alternative, no Section 368 energy corridors would be designated through this coordinated approach.
+Under the No Action alternative, each of the Agencies would continue to designate local energy corridors through use of their present practices, which included the application of local planning criteria by each regional land management office.

 Scope of the PEIS

-The scope of the analysis in the PEIS includes an assessment of any positive and negative environmental, social, and economic impacts of the alternatives.
-The Agencies examined the direct, indirect, and cumulative impacts of corridor designation on the natural environment, social systems, and the economy.
-The analyses conducted in preparation of the PEIS are based on current, available, and credible scientific and engineering information.
+The scope of the analysis in the PEIS included an assessment of any positive and negative environmental, social, and economic impacts of the alternatives.
+The Agencies examined the impacts of corridor designation on the natural environment, social systems, and the economy.
+The analyses conducted in preparation of the PEIS were based on current, available, and credible scientific and engineering information.

-As a programmatic evaluation, this PEIS does not evaluate site-specific issues associated with potential individual energy transport projects.
-The combined and individual effects of location-specific and project-specific impacts are not foreseeable at the Section 368 energy corridor designation stage.
-Therefore, the Agencies do not speculate about project- and location-specific impacts in this PEIS.
-Local and project-specific impacts will be evaluated in the future at the individual-project level, and sitespecific impacts will be addressed during individual project reviews.
+As a programmatic evaluation, this PEIS did not evaluate site-specific issues associated with potential individual energy transport projects.
+The combined and individual effects of location-specific and project-specific impacts were not foreseeable at the Section 368 energy corridor designation stage.
+Therefore, the Agencies did not speculate about project- and location-specific impacts in this PEIS.
+Local and project-specific impacts will be evaluated in the future at the individual-project level, and site-specific impacts will be addressed during individual project reviews.
 Individual project analyses, reviews, and approvals and denials may tier off the PEIS, thus using and referencing the information, analyses, and conclusions presented in the PEIS to supplement the project-specific reviews and analyses.
 However, individual project-specific decision making will not be supplanted by the PEIS.

 PEIS Findings

 No direct environmental impacts are expected to occur as a result of corridor designation and land use plan amendment.
-Corridor designation could result in effects to land use on nonfederal lands adjacent to or between corridor segments.
-The type and magnitude of effect would depend on the current and anticipated future land use in these areas.
 Corridor designation and the amendment of land use plans under the Proposed Action do not authorize the development of projects within the corridors, or require the use of a designated corridor.
 Project applicants could continue to request project-specific ROWs elsewhere on federal and nonfederal lands to meet their specific energy transport objectives, just as they currently do and would continue to do under the No Action Alternative.

 Under the No Action Alternative, there would be no Section 368 federal energy corridors designated on federal lands.
 Existing locally designated corridors would remain, and new corridors may continue to be locally designated.
-Under the Proposed Action, approximately 6,055 miles of such corridors would be designated on federal lands.
-Approximately 61% of the proposed corridors follow or include existing utility and/or transportation ROWs.
-There are 166 corridor segments that comprise the Proposed Action corridors.
-These segments have an average length of 37.3 miles.
-The following table provides a state-by-state breakdown on miles and acreages for the proposed corridors.
+Under the Proposed Action, approximately 6,112 miles of such corridors are designated on federal lands.
+Approximately 71% of the corridors follow or include existing utility and/or transportation ROWs.
+There are 131 corridor segments that comprised the Proposed Action corridors.
+The following table provides a state-by-state breakdown on miles and acreages for the corridors as they were proposed in the PEIS.